 The amount that a student and family can be expected to contribute towards educational expenses for the academic year.
 The EFC is calculated when the student submits a financial aid application (FAFSA).
 The calculation uses a Congressionaly-mandated forumla to determine the student's eligibility for financial assistance programs.
 The family contribution may be towards transportation, personal expenses as well as tuition and fees.

-Free Application for Federal Student Aid is the official application form for all federal financial aid programs.
-It is completed online at www.fafsa.ed.gov It should NEVER cost money to complete and file the FAFSA.
+Free Application for Federal Student Aid (FAFSA) is the official application form for all federal financial aid programs.
+It is completed online at https://fafsa.ed.gov It should NEVER cost money to complete and file the FAFSA.
 Students need to reapply each year.
+Income and tax information from 2016 is used on the 2018-19 FAFSA.

 A federally guaranteed loan program that allows students to borrow funds from the U.S. Government.
 Direct loans allow the student to defer payments while he/she is in school.
 The interest rate for new Direct Loans is fixed at 4.45% for subsidized and unsubsidized loans for undergraduates and 6.00% for unsubsidized loans for graduate students during 2017-18.
 The rates are reset each July 1.